 - If your business can pay you fair wages

 - That you can afford advertising, education, outsourcing, and other overhead

 - Pricing your soap to be profitable for the long haul

 - If your pricing is target market tested and approved

-So, if you tired of guessing when it comes to pricing handmade soap, read on.
-Need a bit more guidance that is super specific to the cost of your handmade soap, your niche, and your goals?
-Snag our pricing workbook and make your business dreams a reality…with the profit to match.
+(Want guidance on pricing handmade soap that is super specific to your products, your niche, and your goals?
+Snag our pricing workbook and make your business dreams a reality…with the profit to match.)

 Laying out the cost of your handmade soap…